Formal grammar: Recursive grammars

 A recursive grammar is a grammar that contains production rules that are recursive.
 For example, a grammar for a context-free language is left-recursive if there exists a non-terminal symbol A that can be put through the production rules to produce a string with A as the leftmost symbol.
 An example of recursive grammar is a clause within a sentence separated by two commas.
-All types of grammars in the Okoye hierarchy can be recursive.
+All types of grammars in the Chomsky hierarchy can be recursive.

 Analytic grammars

 Though there is a tremendous body of literature on parsing algorithms, most of these algorithms assume that the language to be parsed is initially described by means of a generative formal grammar, and that the goal is to transform this generative grammar into a working parser.
 Strictly speaking, a generative grammar does not in any way correspond to the algorithm used to parse a language, and various algorithms have different restrictions on the form of production rules that are considered well-formed.

 An alternative approach is to formalize the language in terms of an analytic grammar in the first place, which more directly corresponds to the structure and semantics of a parser for the language.
 Examples of analytic grammar formalisms include the following: